ONLYOFFICE/onlyoffice.github.io/README.md

 Mendeley plugin allows users to create bibliographies in ONLYOFFICE editors using Mendeley service.

 The plugin is pre-installed in ONLYOFFICE Enterprise Edition, Community Edition, Integration Edition, ONLYOFFICE cloud service, and ONLYOFFICE Personal.
-The plugin can also be installed to Document Server manually.
+It can also be installed to Document Server manually.

 ## How to use